himgoyalmicro/wpf/APIProposal.md

 # Background and motivation

-Based on discussion in 5612 and 1739 this proposal is to simplify the definition syntax of Rows and Columns by:
+Based on discussion in 5612 and 1739 this proposal is to simplify the definition syntax of RowDefinitions and ColumnDefinitions by:

-- Allowing rows and columns within a Grid to be defined by a collection that is delimited by commas and single quotes.
+- Allowing rows and columns within a Grid to be defined by a collection that is delimited by commas.
 - Creating a Typeconvertor for ColumnDefinitionCollection and RowDefinitionCollection so they can process String as its input.

 ## Goal
-The goal of this feature is to make Grid easier and more intuitive to write and learn and minimize the learning curve required to use Grid, one of the most widely used controls.
+The goal of this feature is to make Grid easier and more intuitive to write and learn.

 ## Example
 ### Current Syntax